Home Places to See Page

 Snout Beetles (family Curculionidae, superfamily Curculionoidea, infraorder Cucujiformia, suborder Polyphaga)

 There are about 50,000 species of curculionid snout beetles, also called weevils.
 They are surprisingly easy to find, especially in brushy power line cuts.
-If most species weren't so tiny, we'd probably be swimming in them -- at least if it weren't for Ambush Bugs, which lie in wait on flowering plants in brushy areas!
+If most species weren't so tiny, we'd probably be swimming in them, especially if it weren't for ambush bugs, which lie in wait on flowering plants in brushy areas!
 Nevertheless, there are some notable exceptions to the size rule: some weevils are almost an inch long.

 Primitive or Straight-snouted Weevils (family Brentidae, superfamily Curculionoidea, infraorder Cucujiformia, suborder Polyphaga)